 Different reasons to get angry!

-Of course, we don’t all get angry for the same reasons and under the same circumstances.
-This comes from the beliefs developed by each person, out of fear of suffering, and according to the personality of each person.
+Of course, we all don’t get angry for the same reasons and under the same circumstances.
+This comes from the beliefs developed by each one of us, out of fear of suffering, and according to the personality of each.
 Here are several examples:

-• The overly idealistic perfectionist wants everything to be perfect so much that he or she is usually perpetually dissatisfied.
+- The overly idealistic perfectionist wants everything to be perfect, so much that he or she is usually perpetually dissatisfied.
 He experiences a lot of anger, but mostly at himself, because he criticizes himself a lot.
 He tries to control his anger as much as possible because for him, anger is synonymous with imperfection.
-In the perfectionist, anger translates into a tense, stressed and nervous attitude.
+For the perfectionist, anger translates into a tense, stressed and nervous attitude.
 The control he imposes on himself is very demanding and harmful to his nervous system.

-• Ambitious people who are constantly striving for success experience anger when time is lost.
-They don’t give themselves the right to waste time and experience anger towards themselves if this happens.
-They also do not tolerate those who waste their time and feel anger towards them when this happens.
-These people show their anger through impatience and intransigence.
+- Ambitious people who are constantly striving for success experience anger when time is lost.
+They don’t give themselves the right to waste time and experience anger towards themselves if it happens.
+They also do not tolerate those who waste their time and feel anger towards them when it happens.
+These people show their anger through impatience and intolerance.
 They don’t dwell too much on their anger because that would waste their time.

 The famous control…..

-• Controlling people are especially angry with those who do not keep their commitments and whom they consider irresponsible.
+- Controlling people are especially angry at those who do not keep their commitments and whom they consider irresponsible.
 They allow themselves to show their anger because they like to show their strength, their power.
-On the other hand, they resent it because they would like to be strong enough not to be disturbed.
+On the other hand, they resent it because they would like to be strong enough not to be bothered.

-• Addicts experience anger mostly towards others.
+- Emotinally dependant people experience anger mostly towards others.
 They seek attention at all costs.
-They therefore experience anger primarily with those who they feel should give them attention or with those who seem to abandon them.
-This anger manifests itself mostly in problems or illnesses to get attention.
+Therefore they experience anger primarily with those who they feel should give them attention or with those who seem to “abandon” them.
+This anger manifests itself mostly in problems or illnesses, only to get attention.
 They often play the victim.
 All diseases that end in “ite” are manifestations of anger.
 The liver is the organ most affected by the repression of anger.
 There are also problems with blockages in the intestines when the person holds back too much, especially with regard to their desires.

 The famous rejection…!

-• Those who feel easily rejected experience deep anger but choose to run away rather than show their anger.
-They escape the situation or the person by taking refuge in alcohol, drugs or medication.
+- Those who feel easily rejected experience deep anger but choose to run away rather than show their anger.
+They often escape the situation or the person by taking refuge in alcohol, drugs or medication.
 This anger is an unwanted emotion that blocks the emotional body.
 In other words, it blocks the body from desires and the ability to feel joy, happiness and love.
-This is the cause of all kinds of discomfort and illness in the physical body.
+This is the cause of all kinds of discomforts and illnesses in the physical body.

 When you realize that you are experiencing anger:

-2. Then “and most importantly” give yourself the right to experience that anger.
+- “Most importantly” give yourself the right to feel that anger.
 Accept the idea that you are human, that some inner wounds are not yet resolved.
 Accept that this anger can allow you to discover them and finally heal them.

 These first two steps will help you refocus.

-• Then recognize that it is really yourself that you are angry with.
-Most people blame themselves for not having clarified or communicated something well, for having let themselves be fooled, for having acted without thinking or for not having listened to their intuition.
+- Then, recognize that it is really at yourself that you are angry at.
+Most people blame themselves for not having clarified or communicated something right, for having let themselves be fooled, for having acted without thinking or for not having listened to their intuition.

-• When your anger involves another person, it is important to express what you have experienced.
-Confess the anger you feel towards yourself.
+- When your anger involves another person, it is important to express what you’re feeling.
+Admit to the other person the anger you feel towards yourself.
 There should be no accusations against the other.

-• Don’t blame yourself because you will continue to harbor that anger towards yourself.
-Know that it is quite normal for a human to react when someone comes to touch one of his wounds, whether it is physical or psychological.
+- Don’t blame yourself because you will continue to harbor that anger towards yourself.
+Know that it is quite normal for a human to react when someone hits the spot on a wound, whether it is physical or psychological.

 The mirror effect

-• Then, go even further and check when you have accused a parent of the same thing in the past.
+- Then, go even further and check when you have accused a parent of the same thing in the past.
 This parent is usually the same gender as the person with whom you have experienced anger.
-This can help you make forgiveness with your parent.
+This can help you make peace with your parent.

 When you are confronted with someone else’s anger:

-2. Tell the other person calmly but firmly that you do not intend to talk with a person who is no longer themselves.
+- Tell the other person calmly but firmly that you do not intend to talk with a person who is no longer calm nor themselves.

-3. Wait for her to pull herself together and refocus.
-You can suggest that she take several deep breaths.
+- Wait for the person to pull her/himself together and refocus.
+You can suggest that she/he take several deep breaths.

 It is in your best interest to choose to recognize and express your anger if you want to live with it less and less.
 You will be able to recover all the energy you needed to sustain that anger and use it to create a life of peace and harmony rather than a life filled with unpleasant emotions such as anger.